hghazzawi/sugarcrm_snippets/README.md

 This is a collection of snippets that help template some boiler plate and commonly used SugarCRM code.
 ## Installation

-File -> Preferences -> Use Snippets
+File -> Preferences -> Use Snippets -> New Global Snippets File

 Add the contents of SugarCRM.code-snippet and save